unosquare/uno-react/README.md

 Similar to `useStateForModel` this hook helps us to keep the value of a variable that is related to an input, but in this case `useStateForField` works just with one value.

-@param {object} initialValue dafault or initial value
+@param {object} initialValue dafault or initial value.

 @returns [getField, handleChange, setField]

-* getField: {object} the current value, that keeps the information updated
+* getField: {object} the current value, that keeps the information updated.
-* handleChange: {function} this function should be called on the onChange event
+* handleChange: {function} this function should be called on the onChange event.
 * setField: {function} this function helps us to update the value manually.

 ***Note***: In contrast with `useStateForModel` in this hook the function `handleChange` can not be called with an object as a param, to handle a change manually we have the setField function.